“Any man today can learn to read the Greek New Testament if he wants to do it.”

 I’ve Already Taken a Greek 1 Course.
 Do You Tutor in Intermediate Greek?

 Yes.
 If you’ve taken a Greek 1 course, or an elementary Greek course, I would be both happy and willing to tutor you in advanced levels of NT Greek (intermediate syntax, discourse grammar, or introductory Greek linguistics, for example).

 Will Learning Koine Greek Help Me Learn Any Other Languages?

 Yes!
 Though considered to be a bit faddish, I’ve chosen to use the modern pronunciation of Greek (that is, those employed by Grecians today).
 Grecians enjoy poking fun at the ‘Erasmian’ pronunciations, saying that it sounds like “Plato in Cowboy Boots.”
 There is some truth in this.
 I can think of very few reasons to not learn the modern pronunciation of Greek.
 The arguments for employing the Erasmian pronunciation are not only weak, the modern (neo-hellenic) pronunciation is simply more beautiful.
 After this course, you will have a fun foundation from which to consider transitioning into modern Greek, which in no sense would conflict with your continued study of New Testament Greek.

 What Are Your Credentials?

 I am a student in biblical studies with a special focus in biblical linguistics.
-I have two and a half years experience teaching Greek.
+I have three years experience teaching Greek.
 It is an amazing privilege to watch working moms, busy pastors, students, and children begin to read the Greek Bible.